smpotter297/CalendarApp/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist
+WHEN I click the Clear Data button
+THEN the local storage is cleared from the browser
 ```

 The following animation demonstrates the application functionality: